Açaí factory: turning açaí berries into frozen açaí pulp

 Freezing of the açaí pulp

 Now that the açaí berries are depulped and packaged it is essential that the pulp is frozen as fast as possible to avoid contamination and / or deterioration of the product.
 Each açaí factory has a so called freezing tunnel where the açaí is put immediately after packaging.
 The temperature in this tunnel is around minus 30 degrees Celsius.
-After the açaí is frozen it is moved to a storage room with a temperature between minus 18 and minus 25 degrees Celsius where it will stay until is it moved to the client.
+After the açaí is frozen it is moved to a storage room with a temperature of minus 18 degrees Celsius.

 Depending on whether is açaí pulp is pasteurized or not the expiry date of the açaí is 12 months or 24 months (with pasteurization).